-Of course, companies exploring their ERP options also want a solution to last well into the future.
+Of course, companies exploring their ERP manufacturing software options also want a solution to last well into the future, and can scale as they grow.
 Big or small, replacing a company’s systems is no easy task, which is why reliability and sturdiness of the solution are absolutely critical.
-The last thing a business wants is to go through process of selecting an ERP just to go through painful upgrades or even another evaluation.
+The last thing a business wants is to go through the process of selecting an ERP just to have to implement additional painful upgrades or even get another ERP consultation.

-NetSuite’s cloud platform is the kind of solution that is built to last.
-It is global, accessible at any time from any device and automatically updates with the latest features and functions so that customers are always running the latest version.
-It is able to handle a broad range of business needs—from small companies with a handful of employees to huge global enterprises—and is highly customizable, with a massive ecosystem of partners with built-for-NetSuite offerings.
+NetSuite for manufacturing is the kind of solution that is built to last.
+It is global, accessible at any time from any device, and automatically updates with the latest features and functions so that customers are always running the latest version.
+It is able to handle a broad range of business needs—from small companies with a handful of employees to huge global enterprises—and it’s highly customizable, with a massive ecosystem of partners with built-for-NetSuite offerings.

-NetSuite has consistently focused on enhancing the performance of the platform, for startups and large enterprises alike.
-This fact, combined with NetSuite’s customizable cloud-based architecture, makes NetSuite the solution of choice for companies seeking a proven system along with all of the key updates and functions.
+NetSuite ERP has consistently focused on enhancing the performance of the platform, for startups and large enterprises alike.
+This fact, combined with NetSuite’s customizable cloud-based architecture, makes NetSuite for manufacturing the solution of choice for companies seeking a proven system along with all of the key updates and functions.

 Hear It From the NetSuite Customer